Opium Pipes and Objects

 Opiumculture.com is a new site dedicated to history and collecting that seems very promising, and has a huge Pinterest collection of opium objects, artwork, and related topics such as Chinese decorative arts.

 Steven Martin’s Opium Museum provides an excellent introduction to the topic of opium pipes and opium smoking throughout history, with numerous images.
+(If there are problems with that link, here is the archive.org version.)

 The Santo Domingo Opium Collection is a massive collection of opium pipes and related objects.
 Julio Mario Santo Domingo Braga, a wealthy collector of all types of drug-related memorabilia, acquired the collections of both Wolf K. and Ferry Bertholet (see the Books page for more on their work.)
 This combined collection is a museum waiting to happen.
 The collection was exhibited at Maggs Bros. in London, and their video commemorating the exhibition is highly recommended, since the collection is likely to be sealed away in a vault somewhere for the foreseeable future…